 How did you get your business started?

 I was working full time, raising two young children and completing my MBA and could not figure out how I could successfully launch this idea by myself and that is when I had some incredibly good luck.
-I was introduced to Kate Harden in December 2015 who was looking for a new job in Vietnam after working for an NGO for the last 4 years.
+I was introduced to Kate Harden in December 2015 who was looking for a new job in Vietnam after working for an NGO for the last four years.
 Her background was in HR and after some initial meetings and a signed NDA we started working on the International Alumni Job Network together.
 She came on as the CEO and co-founder, we raised $125,000 USD from two angel investors in Q1, 2016 and we started the company together.
-Kate works full time on the business and takes a salary and I work part-time on the business without a salary.
-We currently have 5 full-time employees and an office set up in Hong Kong and Vietnam.
+Kate works full-time on the business and takes a salary and I work part-time on the business without a salary.
+We currently have five full-time employees and an office set up in Hong Kong and Vietnam.
 We launched the ecosystem of online communities and social media pages on the 31st May 2016 and have so far had over 20,000+ alumni register (It's FREE for alumni to Join) with our community and placed several hundred jobs.
-We currently have international alumni communities in 15 countries across Asia and grow between 500~1,500 new members a week.
+We currently have international alumni communities in 15 countries across Asia and grow between 500 to 1,500 new members a week.

 What lessons have you learned so far on your business journey?

 Starting a business is lesson after lesson after lesson.
-We had great feedback from alumni, employers, universities and government groups from day one, however this did not equate into any business support.
+We had great feedback from alumni, employers, universities and government groups from day one, however this did not equate to any business support.
 We joked that everyone told us they loved us but no one would ask us to dance.

-A huge lesson we continue to learn is that people, businesses and stakeholder groups may praise you constantly however to engage with you and actually pay to use your services takes a lot longer.
-The expression "Cash flow is KING" is so true and Kate and I have struggled with trying to balance the rapid growth of our alumni communities and employer networks while maintaining the high standards of service we strive towards with limited cash flow.
+A huge lesson we continue to learn is that people, businesses and stakeholder groups may praise you constantly, however, to engage with you and actually pay to use your services takes a lot longer.
+The expression "Cash flow is king" is so true and Kate and I have struggled with trying to balance the rapid growth of our alumni communities and employer networks while maintaining the high standards of service we strive towards with limited cash flow.

 Releasing regular media kits has also been very beneficial for us.
 Sending out regular updates on what we are doing to the press has had IAJN featured in Forbes Magazine, PIE News, Study International and in the local press in Vietnam and Malaysia so far.